Seahawks make blockbuster trade for safety Jamal Adams

 A day after it was confirmed NFL training camps will start on time, the Seahawks pulled off a blockbuster trade, acquiring disgruntled All-Pro Safety Jamal Adams from the New York Jets.

-But it didn’t come without a heavy cost.
+But it didn’t come without a pretty hefty price.

 To get Adams, who on Friday had been quoted in a New York Daily News story lobbying heavy criticism at Jets coach Adam Gase and general manager Joe Douglas, the Seahawks dealt veteran safety Bradley McDougald, a 2021 first-round pick, a 2022 first-round pick and a 2021 third-round.